 MBA Major in Entrepreneurial Studies

-Entrepreneurial studies MBA major courses are offered through UD’s Horn Program in Entrepreneurship.
-Students who choose this major are encouraged to participate in the many co-curricular and networking opportunities offered by the Horn Program, such as the Hen Hatch startup funding competition, Free Lunch Friday sessions with expert entrepreneurs and the state-of-the-art Venture Development Center.
+Entrepreneurial studies majors are encouraged to participate in the many co-curricular and networking opportunities offered by Horn Entrepreneurship, such as the Hen Hatch startup funding competition, Free Lunch Friday sessions with expert entrepreneurs and the state-of-the-art Venture Development Center.

-MBA majors require 5 courses (15 credits) in a particular field.
+The entrepreneurial studies major requires 5 courses.
 All courses are worth 3 credits unless otherwise stated.

 Choose 1 course from (creativity requirement):